MJKWoolnough/gedcom/README.md

 }
 ```

-MarriagesEvent is a GEDCOM structure type
+MarriagesEvent is a GEDCOM structure type.

 #### type Month